 - writing an article about moving to and living in the host country as an expat

 - serving as a paid advisor to incoming parents.

-- Editors have very clear guidance throughout the process, and are paid £50 per school reviewed plus travel expenses, plus £50 for the additional articles and £10 per brief school paragraph on the school list (of good schools as well as also-rans).
+- Editors have very clear guidance throughout the process, and are paid £200 per school reviewed plus travel expenses, plus £50 ea for the additional articles.

 Granted, working for the GSGI won't pay your child's tuition, but it can buy you the odd unauthorized pair of shoes.

 Probably the best aspects of this freelance job are that it is part time so can be done alongside other job and family commitments, and you can take it with you when you change postings (depending on whether there is currently a GSGI editor in place).